asdf-community/asdf-odo/README.md

 ## How do I know what this plugin really does?

-Set the `ASDF_ODO_VERBOSE` environment variable to `true` prior to running this plugin, and you will be able to get more detailed human-readable information.
+Set the `ASDF_ODO_VERBOSE` environment variable to `true` prior to running this plugin, and you will be able to get more detailed information.
 For example:

 ```shell
 ASDF_ODO_VERBOSE=true asdf install odo 2.5.1